mohalim/IFENet/README.md

 model.compile(loss="categorical_crossentropy", optimizer="adam", metrics=["accuracy"])

-# train the model.
+# Train the model.
 A list of callbacks such as EarlyStopping, ModelCheckpoint can be passed to the .fit() method.
 model.fit(train_ds, validation_data=vald_ds, epochs=100)
 ```